 For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do (Galatians 5:17).

 In today’s Epistle, St. Paul courageously does the hardest thing a pastor has to do: he tells us the truth about ourselves.
-Perhaps, some pastors find this task easier than others, but there can be no doubt of the danger which comes from telling a group of people the reality of their depravity and brokenness.
-No one likes to be told they have cancer, and no one likes to be told their most cherished desires—the very things they have been told makes them who they are—are an idol murdering them from the inside out.
-The far easier path is for those idols to be unmentioned or, worse, integrated into what we then call Christianity.
-St. Paul has a long list of sins which mark men and women as the disinherited ones—the ones who struggle and fight over death and ashes rather than living in the gift of life and everlasting love.
+In doing this act of charity, he gives us a long list of sins which mark men and women as the disinherited ones—the ones who war and fight over death and ashes rather than living in the gift of life and everlasting love.
 Enslaving ourselves to these desires of the flesh pit us against God in a mad, self-destructive contest wherein the children of men become little anti-Christs preaching a false gospel to neighbors and enemies with every self-destructive choice and unfaithful decision.
 This is the danger the apostle is warning us of when He speaks of being, “against the Spirit,” fighting against God, so that we can try to find meaning and fulfillment in the dying things of this world.
 There lies the danger of this “lust” or “desire” which rages in our bodies; not that God has created inherently evil things, but that humans tragically take good things and use them for evil.

 And so, the Christian who is led by the Spirit is beyond the fear of the law, beyond the fear of death, beyond the need for works of the flesh, because he is now free for love.
 We are now free to bear the Holy Spirit’s fruit in the desert of human misery.
 Because we belong to Christ, every single part of us belongs to God.
 Not just our brains or our occasional Sunday mornings; no, every part of us belongs to the God who made a wild and dying plant alive in order to bear the fruit of the Spirit.
 Our every second is no longer our own but a double-gift from the God who created us and is now redeeming us for present and future glory.
 This reality has immense ramifications for how we live our lives.
 We no longer get to say, “I will try to make time for prayer or to contribute to Christian love or share the Gospel; no, our entire lives are about being led by the Spirit and belonging to Christ; we work and sleep and eat not for ourselves, not to get more things than we can ever use, not to build our only little slice of heaven, not to worship the idols of our small and unimaginative age; rather, we do all the necessary aspects of life so that we can have time and space to grow the fruit of the Spirit, to grow the fruit which shows Christ’s total and uncontested reign in our hearts as it is in heaven.

 So then, let us be the most joyous and loving people on earth, patient and kind, faithful to the truth.
 We have no reason to be gloomy or defeatist as the world around us dips further and further into madness and delusion and hysteria.
-We have been saved by the love of God so that we can go out and love the sick and the dying, love the lepers who won’t look in the mirror.
-There is still time because we still have breath; we have everything we need because we have the Spirit and His Church and His Word and His Sacraments.
-If we center our lives on these, His fruit will grow and the world will be nourished by it.
+We have been saved by the love of God so that we can go out and love the sick and the dying, love the lepers who can’t even look at themselves in the mirror.
+There is still time because we still have breath.
+We have everything we need because we have the Spirit and His Church and His Word and His Sacraments.
+If we center our lives on these, His fruit will grow and even this fallen world will be nourished by it.